maxlebedev/maleficer/README.md

         * Do we modify the query func to work on superclasses? can we?
         * At minimum, get Condition our of typ
     - Targeting.
 Decouple it from spellcasting
+    - NPC (State Machine)
+        * Canned functions (or systems) for Wander, Chase, etc
+            + Built quite general
+        * NPCs have bespoke "planning" funcs that set a state
+            + output is a member of State Enum
+        * NPC action Processor.
+Takes state and calls the appropriate function

 ## Core
     - Save/Load